 About the Fellowship

-As fellows learn firsthand about their host country and media outlet, they write stories and produce broadcast programs for both host and home audiences.
+The Arthur F. Burns Fellowship, ICFJ’s longest-running program, provides young and experienced journalists with the opportunity to participate in an exchange program and work for prestigious media outlets in both Germany and the United States.
+As fellows, reporters learn firsthand about events in their host country, write stories for local media outlets and produce broadcast programs for both host country and home audiences.
 When they return home, they share their experiences with colleagues and continue to cover current events, using their new skills, contacts and a deeper understanding of international relations.

-Before individual fellowships begin, all participants attend a one-week orientation in Washington, D.C., during the last week of July.
-Fellows attend meetings with prominent media and government representatives and discuss professional issues.
-The orientation fosters a spirit of community among the participants and gives a foundation for understanding transatlantic relations.
+- One Week of Orientation in Washington D.C.
+(July 22, 2024 to July 27, 2024) - In July 2024, program participants attend a one-week orientation in Washington, D.C., attending meetings with prominent media and government representatives, and discussing critical issues impacting current events and media today.
+The orientation fosters a spirit of community among the participants and gives a foundation for understanding the importance of transatlantic relations.

-Following the orientation in Washington, North American fellows participate in intensive, two-week language training at institutes in their host cities, while German fellows precede directly to their host media.
-Over the next two months, fellows work as temporary staff members at host newspapers, magazines, and radio and television stations.
-In addition to covering local news, fellows report on events for their employers back home, while learning more about their host country and its media.
+- Eight-Week Exchange Program (July 27, 2024 to September 21, 2024) - Between August and September 2024, the North American fellows participate in a two-week language training before becoming embedded with German media outlets.
+The German fellows proceed directly to their host media in different cities throughout the United States.
+Over the next two months, fellows work as temporary staff members at newspapers, magazines, radio and television stations.
+In addition to covering local news, fellows report on events for their employers back home while learning more about their host country and its media ecosystem.

-This competitive program is open to U.S., Canadian and German journalists between the age of 21-40, who are employed by a newspaper, news magazine, broadcast station, news agency or who work freelance and/or online.
-Applicants must have demonstrated journalistic talent and a strong interest in North American-European affairs.
-Applicants should have two years of professional, full-time journalism experience.
+This competitive application is open to U.S., Canadian and German journalists between the age of 21-40, who are employed by a newspaper, news magazine, broadcast station, news agency, or who work as freelance and/or online reporters.
+Applicants must demonstrate journalistic talent and a strong interest in North American-European affairs.
+Applicants should have at least two years of full-time journalism experience.
 German language proficiency is not required, but it is encouraged.

-Each North American fellow receives a $4,000 stipend to cover living expenses during the 9-week-long fellowship in Germany.
-Participants also receive $1,500 for travel expenses or a travel voucher, and the program also pays living expenses during the orientation in Washington, D.C.
+Each North American fellow will receive a $4,000 stipend to cover living expenses during the nine-week-long fellowship in Germany.
+Participants also receive $1,500 for travel expenses.
+The program also pays for living expenses during the orientation in Washington, D.C.

 More about this program